Estimate Disclaimers: Terms and Conditions Samples for Your Business

 - Be accepted and acknowledged.
 This is usually in the form of a signature.
 Other forms of acceptance can include taking actions like paying a deposit, sending an email confirmation, or acknowledging the terms by checking a box and clicking a button to proceed.

-It’s important to remember that your disclaimers and terms are legal within your state or area, and in order for them to be successful, contracts must be clear and straightforward.
+It’s important to remember that your disclaimers and terms are only legal within your state or area, and in order for them to be successful, contracts must be clear and straightforward.

 That being said, it’s a good idea to have a lawyer review your estimate template to ensure your terms and conditions are legally binding in case there’s a disagreement with the customer down the road.

-Terms and conditions protect both you and your clients, so it’s vital that you include them in your home service quotes.
-Any disclaimers you use should be consistent across customers—quoting software makes standardizing your terms and conditions straightforward, and fast.
-It also keeps client expectations in check so you can focus on the next job at hand.
+And remember—any disclaimers you use should be consistent across customers to ensure that you’re treating everyone fairly and sticking to what’s legally binding.
+Using job quoting software makes standardizing terms and conditions easy and straightforward, keeping client expectations in check so you can focus on the job at hand.